 Can you make out the profile of his face in the rock?

-Sugar Loaf is just one of many landmarks on Mackinac Island that’s rich in natural and cultural history.
+Sugar Loaf is just one of many iconic natural landmarks on Mackinac Island, which is rich in natural and cultural history.
 Each one is part of what makes Mackinac Island so unique and special.

-Did you know that more than 80 percent of Mackinac Island is state parkland, free for you to explore?
-In doing so, you’ll join generations of people who, for centuries, have ventured to the island known as the “Great Turtle” and stood in wondrous awe of the beauty and history of sights such as Sugar Loaf.
+Did you know that more than 80% of Mackinac Island is state parkland, free for you to explore?
+In doing so, you’ll join generations of people who for centuries have ventured to the island known as the “Great Turtle” and stood in wondrous awe of the beauty and history of sights such as Sugar Loaf.

 What stories will you tell about the mysteries of Mackinac Island?